Overview

 </script>

-Prioritized script loading is a technique where the Kameleoon application file is placed at the top of the browser's network queue.
-This ensures that it will load faster compared to a non-prioritized setup.
-While this option is recommended for Kameleoon, it does have the downside of delaying other resources.
-However, since A/B testing is a critical feature that needs to load as soon as possible (unlike tracking or analytics technologies that can load later since they do not affect the host pages), we consider this trade-off reasonable.
-Therefore, all current Kameleoon implementation methods provide prioritized script loading, except when installing Kameleoon via a tag manager system.
+Prioritized script loading places the Kameleoon application file at the top of the browser's network queue, ensuring it loads faster than non-prioritized setups.
+You should use this option for Kameleoon.
+While it may slightly delay other resources, A/B testing is a critical feature that should load immediately, unlike analytics tools that can load later without affecting the page display.
+All current Kameleoon implementation methods provide prioritized script loading, except when you install Kameleoon via a tag manager.

 Tracking unified session data across subdomains

-Kameleoon supports unifying session data across subdomains, which allows you to link sessions across multiple subdomains as a single session.
-This means that if a visitor starts a session on one of your owned websites, such as portal.myecommercesite.com
+Kameleoon unifies session data across subdomains, which links user sessions across multiple subdomains into a single session.
+For example, if a visitor starts a session on portal.myecommercesite.com and continues to transaction-engine.myecommercesite.com, Kameleoon treats this as one continuous visit.